GZ30eee/QR-Code-Generator/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://www.mit.edu/~amini/LICENSE.md](LICENSE) file for details.

+## Contact
+For any queries you can conatact at my mail - ghza3006@gmail.com

 ## Acknowledgments
 Thank you for using the QR Code Generator Web Application!
 If you have any questions or feedback, feel free to reach out.